Teal

-Teal is a greenish-blue color.
-Its name comes from that of a bird—the Eurasian teal (Anas crecca)—which presents a similarly colored stripe on its head.
+Teal is a dark cyan color.
+Its name comes from that of a bird, the Eurasian teal (Anas crecca) which has a similarly colored stripe on its head.
 The word is often used colloquially to refer to shades of cyan in general.

 It can be created by mixing cyan into a green base, or deepened as needed with black or gray.
-The complementary color of teal is pink.
-It is also one of the first group of 16 HTML/CSS web colors formulated in 1987.
+It is also one of the first group of 16 HTML/CSS web colors.
 In the RGB model used to create colors on computer screens and televisions, teal is created by reducing the brightness of cyan to about one half.

-Teal was a fad color during the 1990s, with, among others, many sports teams adopting the color for their uniforms.
+In North America, teal became a fad color during the 1990s, with many sports teams adopting it for their uniforms.

 Etymology

 The first recorded use of teal as a color name in English was in 1917.
-The term teal (referring to a sort of duck) is derived from the Middle English tele, a word akin to the Dutch taling and the Middle Low German telink.
+The term teal (referring to a species of duck) is derived from the Middle English tele, a word akin to the Dutch taling and the Middle Low German telink.

 Variations

 Teal blue

 Teal blue is a medium tone of teal with more blue.
-The first recorded use of teal blue as a color name in English was in 1927.
+The first recorded use of teal blue as a colour name in English was in 1927.

-The source of this color is the Plochere Color System, a color system formulated in 1948 that is widely used by interior designers.
-Teal was subsequently a heavily used color in the 1950s and 1960s.
+The source of this colour is the Plochere Color System, a colour system formulated in 1948 that is widely used by interior designers.
+Teal was subsequently a heavily used colour in the 1950s and 1960s.

-Teal blue is also the name of a Crayola crayon color (color #113) from 1990 to 2003.
+Teal blue is also the name of a Crayola crayon colour (colour #113) from 1990 to 2003.